-A DENAZEN NOVEL - Book One - by Jus Accardo
+A Denazen novel by Jus Accardo

 When a strange boy tumbles down a river embankment and lands at her feet, seventeen-year-old adrenaline junkie Deznee Cross snatches the opportunity to piss off her father by bringing the mysterious hottie with ice blue eyes home.